 It can be quite difficult to communicate with your child when he is unhappy or heartbroken.
 To choose the communication channel, you can start by considering what your child likes.
 If you want, you can prepare your child’s favorite meal and invite him to the dinner table to talk, so you can communicate and chat.
 It is very important that you stay away from advising conversations during conversation.
 Talking in an advisory way may make your child feel more bad about his mistake if he is wrong.
 If you can make him feel that you can understand him and that you can find a common solution in your conversations, the resentment will be resolved more quickly.

 Make Them Feel Worthy

 By making your child feel valuable to you and making him/her happy, you take a step towards providing a solution, and your child feels valuable and agrees to contact you by responding to your step.
-As with every person, it is always best to speak more positively and motivatingly, rather than being hurtful by trying to understand the feelings of the other person.
+As with every person, it is always best to speak more positively, rather than being hurtful by trying to understand the feelings of the other person.
 If you did not cause your child’s resentment, after waiting for your child to calm down, you can make him believe that you can overcome it together by trying to understand what the problem is without going too far.
 In this way, your child will not feel alone and you can find a common solution by getting stronger thanks to the support he receives from you.

 If your child’s resentment is still not resolved after doing all of the above, try to focus on the solution rather than indulging in negative emotions.
 If you try to avoid solving problems and encourage your child’s negative emotions by giving them more energy, even if you can solve this problem, there will be other tensions that may arise at a later time.
 The solution to these situations is creating a positive relationship with communication and empathy.
 In other words, you become more flexible with effective communication skills and empathetic understanding.
 If you can be more flexible and effective in your communication, you can prevent many problems, and this will help you eliminate the resentment.